rileywheadon/ffa-docs/docs/probability-distributions.md

 **L-Moments**

-First, reparameterize the Weibull distribution and to recover the GEV parameters:
+First, reparameterize the Weibull distribution to recover the GEV parameters:

 $$
 \begin{aligned}